 The “Santichlaus-Ylüte” held on December 6th is a noise custom with wintry hue.
 At night, the children of Liestal gather with large cowbells and small bells in the alley, and then, under a great deal of noise, pass through the streets of “Stedtlis”.
-If can stand excessive noise, the best advice is to staff your ears with something, as it’s practically impossible to hide from these sounds even indoors.
+If can stand excessive noise, the best advice is to stuff your ears with something, as it’s practically impossible to hide from these sounds even indoors.

 Get involved in Bannag!

 As in many Basel-based municipalities, the Bannag is part of the annual program in Liestal.
 On Monday before the ascension, the men and children of Liestal move out in four groups to cross the borders of the village.
 As one of the last municipalities, the train is traditionally accompanied by drumming and whistling sounds, as well as by popping from the front and guild guns.
 The men wear flower-bedecked hats and carry a walking stick.
-In the last few years, this tradition has created a fierce controversy, including legal skirmishes.
+In the last few years, this tradition has created a fierce controversy, including legal battles.

 Enjoy a huge variety of interesting exhibits at the Museum.BL!

-If you got hungry while exploring the museum, don’t worry – there’s a café inside the complex and if you want to buy a souvenir or a related to the exhibitions thing, there’s a museum shop.
+If you got hungry while exploring the museum, don’t worry – there’s a café inside the complex, and if you want to buy a souvenir or a related to the exhibitions thing, there’s a museum shop.
 All in all, it’s going to be well worth your time!

 Spend some time with the animals at the Tierpark Weihermätteli!

 The Tierpark Weihermätteli, located directly inside Liestal, is a significant, much-visited institution in the Basel region.
 The variety of animals is, indeed, as impressive as the beautifully designed park on the edge of the forest.
 That’s why this animal park invites you to walk and to linger.
-And linger you will, especially, if you are with children, because this is home to numerous animal species that can be observed and caressed, if allowed.
-They are, among others, Dartmoor and Shetland ponies, Merens ponies, Vietnamese hens, mini pigs, dwarf goats, Welsh black-headed goats, booties, mirror sheep, domestic sheep, lamas, Scottish highland cattle and waterfowl such as swans, ducks and geese.
+And linger you will, especially, if you are with children because this is home to numerous animal species that can be observed and caressed if allowed.
+They are, among others, Dartmoor and Shetland ponies, Merens ponies, Vietnamese hens, mini pigs, dwarf goats, Welsh black-headed goats, booties, mirror sheep, domestic sheep, lamas, Scottish highland cattle and waterfowl such as swans, ducks, and geese.

 Time will fly, that’s why set aside at least 3 hours to wander around, observe, play and take lots of photos.
-Your kids can ride a pony, if they like.
+Your kids can ride a pony if they like.
 It’s really cheap and will surely bring them lots of joy.
 So, relax and unwind, learn and marvel, and have fun!
 One thing is for sure: both young and old are thrilled by this animal park.